 Soil pH levels refers to how acidic or how alkaline soil is.
 A pH level below 7 is acidic and pH above 7 is alkaline.
 The most favorable pH range for plants is between of 6 and 7.

-Soil with high alkalinity, like soil in Phoenix, means you will need to amend the soil used in your garden.
+Soil with high alkalinity or acidity levels means you’ll most likely need to amend the soil used in your garden.

 Excavating Landscape